pippinbarr/cart263-2021/topics/javascript/constants.md

 }
 ```

-Here it's nice to use constants at the top of our script because we're not going to **change** the width, height, or tile size when the program's running.
+Again, it's nice to use constants at the top of our script because we're not going to **change** the width, height, or tile size when the program's running.
 Therefore, we make those things **constants**.

 ---